silvershop/silvershop-discounts/README.md

 Allows creating discounts for products / orders.

+ * Discount by various criteria, including:
+  * Time
+  * User group
+  * Product/Category
- * gift vouchers/cards
+  * Uses
- * discount coupons
+  * Order value
- * credit notes
+ * Coupon codes
+ * Gift voucher products

 Discounts can be applied to all products (ie order subtotal), or to individual products.